 We care about your progress.
 Keep in touch with us and Dr. Lalor.
 We will do our best to make sure that you are well taken care of.
 Your first office visit should be scheduled 2 weeks from the day of surgery, usually about 10 days from when you are discharged.
-Your postop appointment will be scheduled for you at your pre-op appointment.
-One of the office nurses will call you a day or two after you are discharged from the hospital to check in and make sure you are doing ok.
+Your postop appointment will be scheduled for your at your pre-op appointment.
+A nurse from Dr. Lalor's office will call you a day or two after you are discharged from the hospital to check in and make sure you are doing ok.
 You will be seen by your surgeon on a periodic basis after that.
 Generally, your surgeon likes to see you 2 weeks, 2 months, 6 months, 12 months post-operative, then annually thereafter.